Juvenile Sex Charges

 In WA State, a minor can be charged with a sex offense regardless of the age of the alleged victim.
 For example, a juvenile could be charged with rape if both parties are the same age; or rape of a child or child molestation if the alleged victim is statutorily younger.

-If your attorney is unable to dismiss the case or have it reduced to a less serious charge, detention may be ordered by the court.
-However, some first time sex offenders may be eligible for the Special Sexual Offender Disposition Alternative (SSODA) program.
+If your attorney is unable to dismiss the case or have it reduced to a less serious charge, detention may be ordered by the Juvenile court.
+However, first time juvenile sex offenders may be eligible for the Special Sexual Offender Disposition Alternative (SSODA) program.
 SSODA is a community supervision program that focuses on treatment and rehabilitation as opposed to jail time.

-To determine eligibility, a probation officer will prepare a social history of the juvenile.
-A Washington State certified sex offender therapists will then evaluate the minor for risk to the community and for receptiveness to treatment.
-Juveniles who are determined to be safe to remain in the community and receptive to treatment are eligible for the program.
-Some of the requirements may include registering as a sex offender, periodic meetings with probation and/or a sex offender therapist, restricting contact to certain individuals, and being subject to adult supervision.
-The SSODA program has a promising success rate for juveniles convicted of sex offenses in areas such as Seattle, Everett, Tacoma, Bellevue, and Olympia.
+To determine SSODA eligibility, a probation officer will prepare a social history of the juvenile.
+A Washington State certified sex offender therapist will then evaluate the minor for risk to the community and for receptiveness to treatment.
+Juveniles who are determined to be safe to remain in the community and are receptive to treatment are eligible for the program.

 At Beckwith Juvenile Law, your child is not a file or a number.
 Your child is a person with a bright future.
 As advocates, we do everything in our power to protect and defend minors, regardless of the circumstances.
 We understand that teenagers can be impulsive and that good kids make mistakes.